arya-io/DBMSNotes/Database_Concepts_01.md

 ## VIEWS

-Views enable us to show certain columns / rows of the base table to the user.
+Views allow us to display specific columns or rows of a base table to the user while hiding unwanted columns/rows as per business requirements.
+This helps in controlling access to sensitive or unnecessary data.
-Unwanted columns/rows are NOT shown as a part of Business Requirement.

-Views are "Virtual Tables".
+Views are **virtual tables**, meaning they don't store data themselves but display data derived from the base tables.

 ### Example 1: